-This domain considers the extent and severity of a range of factors in the child's environment that might contribute to the onset or continuation of the mental health issue.
+This domain considers the extent and severity of a range of factors in the adolescent's environment that might contribute to the onset or continuation of the mental health issue.
+Significant environmental stressors and adversity can lead to increased symptom severity and compromise the capacity of the adolescent and their family to participate in or benefit from the recommended resources or services.
+Furthermore, understanding the complexities the adolescent is experiencing (or has experienced)

-Significant environmental stressors and adversity can lead to increased symptom severity and compromise the capacity of the child and their family to participate in or benefit from the recommended resources or services.
-Furthermore, understanding the complexities the child is experiencing (or has experienced) may alter the type of service offered or indicate that additional service referrals are required (e.g., a referral to a social support service).
+may alter the type of service offered or indicate that additional service referrals are required (e.g., a referral to a social support service).

-Assessment on this domain should consider the degree to which any or all of the following factors are relevant to the child's current circumstances and the referral decision:
+Assessment on this domain should consider the degree to which any or all of the following factors are relevant to the adolescent's current circumstances and the referral decision:

-- Significant losses (e.g., loss of friends or social connections, death of a loved one). - Significant transitions (e.g., disruption to educational activities, parental separation/divorce, death of a loved one, transitions relating to gender identity or sexual orientation). - Peer group stress (e.g., bullying, conflict with or isolation from the peer group, loss of friendships). - Trauma (e.g., emotional, physical, psychological, or sexual abuse, exploitation, witnessing or being a victim of violence, family and domestic violence, natural disaster, exposure to suicide in family/community/school or peer group, loss, conflict). - Victimisation (e.g., human rights abuses, discrimination, racial abuse, victim of crime, refugee, or asylum-seeking experiences). - Family or household stress (e.g., household drug or alcohol abuse, the parent or family member with an illness or disability, carer stress or stress associated with a caregiver role). - Performance-related pressure (e.g., unrealistic role expectations or responsibilities, schooling demands, caregiving responsibilities) and stressors related to high-performance demands in school, dance, sport, and other relevant extra-curricular activities. - Socioeconomic disadvantage (e.g., poverty, parental unemployment, unstable or insecure housing). - Legal issues (e.g., the juvenile justice system or family court involvement, enforced separation from family).
+- Significant losses (e.g., loss of friends or social connections, death of a loved one). - Significant transitions (e.g., disruption to educational or vocational activities, parental separation/divorce, death of loved one, a romantic breakup, transitions relating to gender or sexual identity). - Peer group stress (e.g., bullying, conflict with or isolation from peer group, loss of friendships). - Trauma (e.g., emotional, physical, psychological, or sexual abuse, exploitation, witnessing or being a victim of violence, family and domestic violence, intimate partner violence, natural disaster, exposure to suicide in family/community/school or peer group, loss, conflict). - Victimisation (e.g., human rights abuses, discrimination, racial abuse, financial abuse, victim of crime, refugee, or asylum-seeking experiences). - Family or household stress (e.g., household drug or alcohol abuse, a parent or family member with an illness or disability, carer stress or stress associated with a caregiver role). - Performance-related pressure (e.g., unrealistic role expectations or responsibilities, schooling or work demands, caregiving responsibilities) and stressors related to high-performance demands in school, dance, sport, and other relevant extra-curricular activities. - Socioeconomic disadvantage (e.g., poverty, parental unemployment, unstable or insecure housing). - Legal issues (e.g., the juvenile justice system or family court involvement, enforced separation from family).

 Evidence points to the contribution made by historical childhood adverse events to longer-term mental health development.
-Assessment on this domain should consider the child's history but only record higher ratings where earlier experiences impact the current situation and require additional specific resources and services.
+Assessment on this domain should consider the adolescent's history but only record higher ratings where earlier experiences impact the current situation and require additional specific resources and services.